awslabs/data-solutions-framework-on-aws/website/docs/constructs/cookbook/construct-design.md

 * Use AWS CDK interfaces (whenever it exists) as input/output of your construct instead of the AWS CDK resource.
 For example, use `IBucket` instead of `Bucket` as the property or public member of your construct.

-* Avoid using generic `string` parameters for passing values that are  because there is no check during synthetize time.
+* Avoid using generic `string` parameters for passing values that are attributes of an AWS resource.
+Because there is no check during synthetize time, it's very error prone.
+Prefer passing the entire object (or interface).
+For examples:
+  * Do not use an IAM Role ARN as a `string` property for your construct.
+Instead, use an `IRole` type in the properties and get the ARN from the attributes.
+  * Do not use S3 URI in the form of `s3://MYBUCKET/MYPREFIX`.
+Instead, use an `IBucket` type and a prefix in `string` type.

 * Extend the `TrackedConstruct` instead of the base CDK `Construct` to measure the number of deployments.
 See the [dedicated documentation](./tracked-construct.md).